omairaslam/Clipboard-Monitor/docs/PROJECT_JOURNEY.md

 - **Context-aware feedback** - Different notifications for enhanced vs. polling modes
 - **Implementation**: Created history module with JSON storage
 - **Features**:
+- **Memory Optimization for Menu Bar History**: `rumps.MenuItem` objects in the menu bar's recent history display no longer hold large content strings directly.
+Instead, they store small identifiers, and the full content is reloaded on demand.
+This prevents memory accumulation from the UI.
+- **Explicit `gc.collect()`**: After updating the menu bar's recent history, `gc.collect()` is explicitly called to free up memory from old `rumps.MenuItem` objects and their associated data.
+- **Immediate Menu Update**: When the user changes the "Max History Items" preference, the "Recent Clipboard Items" menu now updates immediately to reflect the new limit.
+- **Explicit Menu Item Ordering**: The order of menu items in the main menu is now explicitly defined, removing reliance on `insert_before` for more predictable UI layout.
+- **Enhanced Pause/Resume Notifications**: The `toggle_monitoring` function now uses both direct AppleScript notifications and `rumps.notification` for more reliable user feedback when pausing or resuming the service.
+- **Improved Debugging and Logging for Menu Updates**: The `update_recent_history_menu` function now includes debug notifications and logs, and it also cleans ANSI escape codes from log messages for cleaner output.
+- **Clear History Option in Recent Items Menu**: A "Clear History" option has been directly added to the "Recent Clipboard Items" submenu for easier access.

+- **Memory Optimization for Menu Bar History**: `rumps.MenuItem` objects in the menu bar's recent history display no longer hold large content strings directly.
+Instead, they store small identifiers, and the full content is reloaded on demand.
+This prevents memory accumulation from the UI.
+- **Explicit `gc.collect()`**: After updating the menu bar's recent history, `gc.collect()` is explicitly called to free up memory from old `rumps.MenuItem` objects and their associated data.
+- **Immediate Menu Update**: When the user changes the "Max History Items" preference, the "Recent Clipboard Items" menu now updates immediately to reflect the new limit.
+- **Explicit Menu Item Ordering**: The order of menu items in the main menu is now explicitly defined, removing reliance on `insert_before` for more predictable UI layout.
+- **Enhanced Pause/Resume Notifications**: The `toggle_monitoring` function now uses both direct AppleScript notifications and `rumps.notification` for more reliable user feedback when pausing or resuming the service.
+- **Improved Debugging and Logging for Menu Updates**: The `update_recent_history_menu` function now includes debug notifications and logs, and it also cleans ANSI escape codes from log messages for cleaner output.
+- **Clear History Option in Recent Items Menu**: A "Clear History" option has been directly added to the "Recent Clipboard Items" submenu for easier access.

+- **Memory Optimization for Menu Bar History**: `rumps.MenuItem` objects in the menu bar's recent history display no longer hold large content strings directly.
+Instead, they store small identifiers, and the full content is reloaded on demand.
+This prevents memory accumulation from the UI.
+- **Explicit `gc.collect()`**: After updating the menu bar's recent history, `gc.collect()` is explicitly called to free up memory from old `rumps.MenuItem` objects and their associated data.
   - Configurable history size and content limits
   - Content hashing for deduplication
   - Timestamp tracking for each entry